-Maintaining balance in our life is important, but it has always been hard for me to do.
+Maintaining balance in our life is important.
+It has been hard for me to do.
 I always want to do my best, but I’ve often not taken care of myself in that process.
-This continues to motivate me to try and achieve balance – and to take care of those “other” parts of my life.
-My family is very important to me and I also want to take care of their needs.
+This website is my attempt to “balance” my clinical and academic life with the “other” important parts of my life.
+And to provide a venue for you to connect with others in healthcare who also support those “other” parts of life and who I particularly admire.

 Ever since I was a child, I’ve always loved to draw interesting faces, mainly using pencil or charcoal.
 I continue to enjoy doing so – more recently, I am dabbling with oil painting.

-On a daily basis, I personally practice mindfulness and actively work to maintain as much inner calm as I can, in all that I do.
-I strive to promote our humanity as both providers and patients in primary care medicine.
+On a daily basis, I personally need to practice mindfulness and to actively work to maintain as much inner calm as I can.
+I strive to promote our mutual humanity as both providers and patients in primary care medicine and with learners in life long education.

 Image from Skellig Michael